Learning Thermoelectric Transport from Crystal Structures via Multiscale Graph Neural Network: Results

-where $\mathcal{M}(k)$ denotes the set of third atoms $k$ that form angle triplets $(j, i, k)$.
-To ensure a good balance between computational efficiency and accuracy, each atom is connected to its 8 nearest-neighbors.
+where $\mathcal{M}(i,j)$ denotes the set of neighboring bonds forming angle triplets with bond $(i,j)$.
+Each atom is connected to its eight nearest neighbors to balance computational efficiency and predictive accuracy.
 Bonding and angular relations are extracted using the \texttt{pymatgen} toolkit~\cite{pymatgen}.